teijuan/teijuan.github.io/queue.md

 ---
 layout: page
-title: "Waiting list: Pending commissions or trades"
+title: "Waiting list"
 permalink: /queue/
 ---

+Pending commissions or trades

 See also: [Terms  of Service](/tos)